“The Great Commission”

 C) Did he tell them, “You’re not up for the Great Commission yet.
 Before I send you to teach other people about me, you need to get your act together first.
 You need to know your Bible forward and backward and be able to answer every question any skeptic, cynic, or non-believer throws at you.”

-I say all this to say to you that none of us is qualified in and of ourselves to carry out the Great Commission of the risen Lord Jesus Christ.
+I say all this to say none of us is qualified in and of ourselves to carry out the Great Commission of the risen Lord Jesus Christ.
 But neither were those first eleven perfect choices.
-The glory of the gospel, according to St. Paul (a man who was utterly imperfect) is that God “is able by the power at work within us to accomplish abundantly far more than all we can ask or imagine” (Eph 3:20).
+The glory of the gospel, according to St. Paul (an utterly imperfect man!) is that God “is able by the power at work within us to accomplish abundantly far more than all we can ask or imagine” (Eph 3:20).
 Carolyn Morris, one the elders of Jennie and my North Carolina congregation, used to say to the nominees whose names were put forth by that church’s Nominating Committee, “God doesn’t call the qualified, but God qualifies the called.”
 The proof of that is what God did through those eleven who worshipped and doubted.
 God made disciples out of their imperfect witness who taught and baptized and made disciples out of their imperfect witness who in turn taught and baptized and made disciples down through twenty centuries until the imperfect progeny of those original elevenish disciples taught and baptized and made us disciples.
 Now, tag, you’re it.
 We’re it!
-We’re called and sent by Jesus, imperfect as we are, to be his witnesses and to make new imperfect disciples.
+We’re called, qualified, and sent by Jesus, imperfect as we are, to be his witnesses and to make new imperfect disciples.

-16 Now the twelve disciples went to Manchester, to the building on Town Branch Road to which Jesus had directed them.
+16 Now the disciples went to Lexington, to the building at the corner of Kentucky and High to which Jesus had directed them.
 17 When they saw him, they worshiped him, but some doubted.
 18 And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
 19 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit 20 and teaching them to obey everything that I have commanded you.
 And remember, I am with you always, to the end of the age.”

-Let all the imperfect, elevenish, divinely called, greatly commissioned and duly sent disciples say AMEN
+Let all the 65 imperfect, elevenish, divinely called, greatly commissioned and duly sent disciples of Woodland say AMEN

 [1] The Churchbook; Matthew 13-28, Frederick Dale Bruner pp. 805, 806